Hemanth95/vision_scan/README.md

 Project Structure:

-    /yolov8_barcode: Contains scripts and modules specific to barcode scanning using YOLOv8.
+    /src: Contains scripts and modules specific to barcode scanning using YOLOv8.
-    /data: Includes sample images and videos for testing barcode detection.

 Getting Started: